alpha-geek/devops/readme.md

 ## Procedure
-* Check if docker is installed, if not install docker and docker-compose
+* Check if docker is installed, if not install docker and docker-compose greater v2.2.2
 * Clone the repository by running the following command
     ```
     git clone https://github.com/alpha-geek/devops